Key takeaways

 4. Medication feedback form

 This medication feedback form is best for tracking the side effects of multiple medications.
-It allows a patient, caregiver, or healthcare provider to track the side effects of up to 12 prescription drugs.
-It has space for the name of each drug, the dosage, the date the medication was started, and any side effects the patient experiences.
+It allows a patient, caregiver, or healthcare provider to track the side effects of up to 12 medications, and it has spaces for the name of each medication, the dosage taken, the date the medication was started, and any side effects being experienced.

 Tracking side effects is especially important for anyone taking or administering multiple medications because it’s possible for medications to interact with one another and cause adverse effects.
-Even though doctors try their best not to prescribe someone multiple medications that might interact, there’s always the potential for a drug interaction to occur.
-If someone keeps track of their medical history and side effects they’re experiencing in a medication chart, their doctor will be able to fine-tune the treatment plan to make sure the patient is getting the best treatment possible.
+Even though healthcare providers try their best not to prescribe someone multiple medications that might interact, there’s always the potential for a drug interaction to occur.
+If someone keeps track of their medical history and side effects they’re experiencing in a medication chart, their healthcare provider will be able to fine-tune the treatment plan to make sure the patient is getting the best treatment possible.

 DOWNLOAD THIS TEMPLATE FOR FREE